freelawproject/courtlistener/DEVELOPING.md

     See [below](#how-settings-work-in-courtlistener) for more information about settings files.

-1. Next, create the bridge network that the docker relies on:
+1. Next, create the bridge network that docker relies on:

     `docker network create -d bridge --attachable cl_net_overlay`